aydanh2005/cloud-programming-project/README.md

 ## How to Use

-1. Configure the AWS environment
+1. Define infrastructure using Terraform
-2. Use Terraform to define the infrastructure
+2. Initialize Terraform environment
+3. Validate configuration
+4. Preview infrastructure changes
+5. Apply infrastructure changes
-3. Launch the EC2 instance
+6. Launch the EC2 instance
-4. Install and start Apache on the server
+7. Install and start Apache Web Server
-5. Deploy the HTML file
+8. Upload the HTML webpage
-6. Access the webpage using the public IP address
+9. Access the webpage through the EC2 public IP

 ---

 ## Validation